keu/docs/learn/what-is-a-sensor.md

 Many Airflow provider packages contain sensors that wait for various criteria in different source systems.
 The following are some of the most commonly used sensors:

+- [`@task.sensor` decorator](https://airflow.apache.org/docs/apache-airflow/stable/tutorial/taskflow.html#using-the-taskflow-api-with-sensor-operators): Allows you to turn any Python function that returns a [PokeReturnValue](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/base/index.html#airflow.sensors.base.PokeReturnValue) into an instance of the [BaseSensorOperator](https://registry.astronomer.io/providers/apache-airflow/modules/basesensoroperator) class.
+This way of creating a sensor is useful when checking for complex logic or if you are connecting to a tool via an API that has no specific sensor available.
 - [`S3KeySensor`](https://registry.astronomer.io/providers/amazon/modules/s3keysensor): Waits for a key (file) to appear in an Amazon S3 bucket.
 This sensor is useful if you want your DAG to process files from Amazon S3 as they arrive.
 - [`DateTimeSensor`](https://registry.astronomer.io/providers/apache-airflow/modules/datetimesensor): Waits for a specified date and time.
 This sensor is useful if you want different tasks within the same DAG to run at different times.
 - [`ExternalTaskSensor`](https://registry.astronomer.io/providers/apache-airflow/modules/externaltasksensor): Waits for an Airflow task to be completed.
 This sensor is useful if you want to implement [cross-DAG dependencies](cross-dag-dependencies.md) in the same Airflow environment.
 - [`HttpSensor`](https://registry.astronomer.io/providers/http/modules/httpsensor): Waits for an API to be available.
 This sensor is useful if you want to ensure your API requests are successful.
 - [`SqlSensor`](https://registry.astronomer.io/providers/apache-airflow/modules/sqlsensor): Waits for data to be present in a SQL table.
 This sensor is useful if you want your DAG to process data as it arrives in your database.
-- [`PythonSensor`](https://registry.astronomer.io/providers/apache-airflow/modules/pythonsensor): Waits for a Python call to return `True`.
-This sensor is useful if you want to implement complex conditions in your DAG.

 To review the available Airflow sensors, go to the [Astronomer Registry](https://registry.astronomer.io/modules?types=sensors).